Choosing a Health Career

-- Obtain the online application for your chosen healthcare program.
+- Obtain the appropriate application for your chosen healthcare program.

 - Obtain an official transcript at the end of the year for your own use in preparation of your application.

-- Request official transcripts be mailed to individual schools, or where applicable, the centralized application service.
+- Request official transcripts be mailed to individual schools, or where applicable, to the centralized application service.

 - Revise and polish your personal statement.

-- Complete your application and submit at earliest allowed date.
+- Complete your application and submit at the earliest allowed date.

 - If you are applying through an Early Decision Program, check to see that your letters of evaluation have been submitted and prepare for interviews.